YourOnly-One/content/content/way/en-ph/blog/posts/2016/20160905-you-shall-not-murder.md

 +++
-title = "You Shall Not Murder" description = "The 6th commandment is also the 1st in the second tablet.
+title = "You shall not murder" description = "The 6th commandment is also the 1st in the second tablet.
 An important command against murdering your fellow human beings."  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-09-05T13:03:13+08:00                          # manually adjust to local timezone